-- 1. Criminal background check (annual requirement) - 2.
-Twelve panel drug screen (annual requirement) - 3.
+- Criminal background check (instructions will be sent separately after July 1).
+In addition, some students will required to complete a NH Criminal Background check depending on their placements. - 2.
+Twelve panel drug screen (annual requirement). - 3.
 Copy of Health Insurance Card (front and back) - 4.
-Annual TB (Mantoux) test - 5.
-CPR certification
+Annual TB Test (Mantoux) test. - 5.
+Current CPR certification - 6.
+Flu shot (due in October, a specific date will be sent via email from the Program Coordinator.
+(The flu shot is generally not available prior to September for the upcoming flu season).
+Nasal flu vaccine is not acceptable

-(The American Heart Association (level C), the American Red Cross CPR for Professional Rescuers, or the American Safety & Health Institute (ASHI) CPR Pro for Healthcare Professionals.
+Nursing majors must provide evidence of completion of a CPR course for health care providers approved by the American Heart Association (level C), the American Red Cross CPR for Professional Rescuers, or the American Safety & Health Institute (ASHI) CPR Pro for Healthcare Professionals.
 Please note: online programs that do not include the hands-on component will not be approved.

-- 6. Flu shot (due by October 30th, generally not available prior to September for the upcoming flu season).
-Nasal flu vaccine is not acceptable. - Please note: Flu shots are mandatory for all nursing majors except for documented medical reasons.
+Flu shots are mandatory except for documented medical reasons.
 The Flu shot can be obtained at the College Health Services for a small fee.